Trump's troop talk again rattles Germany's security assumptions | DW | 13.06.2019

 Calls for 'credible burden sharing'

-The German contingent is the US military's largest non-combat deployment abroad, after Japan, and it forms the basis of Germany's postwar defense policy.
-In making the troop offer to Poland, Trump appears to be once again calling that policy assumption into question.
+The German contingent is the US military's largest noncombat deployment abroad after Japan, and it forms the basis of Germany's postwar defense policy.
+In making the troop offer to Poland, Trump appears to be calling that policy assumption into question once again.
 That has led many German defense and foreign policy experts to do the same.

 Russia's recent military maneuvers — including the Vostok 2018, seen here — have made several of its neighbors nervous